- Transport and communications connections and services

-The Ministry of Transport and Communications is actively involved in international cooperation not only with the other countries of the European Union but also with the other Nordic countries and with Russia and the Baltic states.
-The Ministry’s cooperation with Russia is mainly via the Russian Federation’s Ministry of Transport and Ministry of Information Technology and Communications.
+The Ministry of Transport and Communications participates in work carried out at international forums.
+It is particularly involved in international cooperation not only with the other countries of the European Union but also with the other Nordic countries and the Baltic states.

-The Ministry’s main responsibilities also include providing strategic performance guidance in its administrative sector.
+One of the Ministry’s main responsibilities is to provide strategic performance guidance for its administrative sector.
 The Ministry guides and supervises the operation of its agencies and monitors their development.
-The group strategy for the Ministry of Transport and Communications’ administrative branch implements the Government Programme.
-The strategy provides guidance for the entire administrative branch.
+The group strategy for the Ministry of Transport and Communications’ administrative branch implements the Government Programme and provides guidance for the entire branch.
 Performance targets are set for the agencies every year.
 The Ministry is also responsible for the ownership steering of state majority-owned companies in its administrative sector.

 Within its administrative sector, the Ministry deals with budget economy.
 It prepares spending limits as well as an annual budget proposal and an operating and financial plan.
 The Ministry also monitors the use of funds allocated to its sector in the state budget and describes their use in its annual report.

 The work of the Ministry also includes matters related to licences and state subsidies.
 These tasks have decreased in recent years, because administration has been lightened and these matters have been transferred to regional and municipal levels.
 Licences are granted, for example, for the construction of mobile communications networks and for radio and television broadcasting.
 By purchasing services the Ministry finances public transport in sparsely populated areas, for example.